USEPA/WNTR/documentation/resultsobject.rst

     >>> sim = wntr.sim.EpanetSimulator(wn)
     >>> results = sim.run_sim()

-The node and link results are dictionaries of Pandas DataFrames.
-Each dictionary is a key:value pair, where the key is a result attribute (e.g. node demand, link flowrate) and the value is a DataFrame.
+The node and link results are dictionaries of pandas DataFrames.
+Each dictionary is a key:value pair, where the key is a result attribute (e.g., node demand, link flowrate) and the value is a DataFrame.
-DataFrames are indexed by time step (in seconds from the start of the simulation) with columns that are labelled using node or link names.
+DataFrames are indexed by time step (in seconds from the start of the simulation) with columns that are labeled using node or link names.
-The use of Pandas facilitates a comprehensive set of time series analysis options that can be used to evaluate results.
+The use of pandas facilitates a comprehensive set of time series analysis options that can be used to evaluate results.
-For more information on Pandas, see http://pandas.pydata.org/.
+For more information on pandas, see http://pandas.pydata.org/.

 Conceptually, DataFrames can be visualized as blocks of data with 2 axis, as shown in :numref:`fig-dataframe`.